aliraza944/Accordian-/ReadMe.md

-#Content Panels and Acordians
+# Content Panels and Acordians
-#html css and javascript
+## Things I have learnd
-#Created wih JQuery
+* Use javascript to create Acordian
-#uploded on git hub
+* Basics of Jquery Library
-#hello
+* Custom CSS design